Talking with Your Doctor

 Frequently Asked Questions

-13. What are ways I can remember what my doctor says during a visit?
+13. How can I remember what my doctor says during a visit?

 - Ask for clarification.
 Always ask your doctor about anything he or she says that seems unclear.
 You might say, "I want to make sure I understand.
 Could you explain a little more?" or "I didn't understand that word.
 What does it mean?"
-You may also find it helpful to repeat back to your doctor what he or she says using your own words and ask if you are correct.
+You may also find it helpful to repeat back to your doctor what he or she says using your own words and ask, "Is this correct?"